vsandstrom/DateTimeLogger/README.md

 cargo run -- -n <user> [-i <ip-address> -p <port>] [-w]
 ```

 On first run, add a user in local mode.
-The websocket will reject and panic! any user not already in the database.
+The program will reject any attempt to enter a username not already added into database from a local machine.

 The <user> argument contains the name that is to be entered in the database.